Enhancing Unsupervised Anomaly Detection with Score-Guided Network: Related Work

 \section{Related Work}

-In this section, we briefly review the related work in unsupervised anomaly detection and revisit the use of regularization techniques in anomaly detection.
+In this section, we briefly review the related work in unsupervised representation learning-based (URL) anomaly detection and revisit the use of regularization techniques in anomaly detection.
 Then we compare our design with the existing methods.